Deftu/Screencapper/README.md

 ## Taking a screenshot using Screencapper
 I take a screenshot, I get to see a preview of it,
-I can automatically upload it to my image hosting service, Twitter, Instagram or copy it to my clipboard.
+I can automatically upload it to my image hosting service or copy it to my clipboard.

 <div align="center">